 Site visits to some of the Corporation's major projects are also viewed as educational opportunities for directors.
 Site visits provide directors with direct access to office and construction site personnel and assist them in more fully understanding the scope and risks associated with the Corporation's major projects.
 Directors are invited to participate in site visits, which are arranged by management of the Corporation.
-The number of site visits that the Board attended in 2020 was curtailed by the global COVID-19 pandemic and related public health restrictions.
+While Director site visits have been curtailed by the global COVID-19 pandemic and related public health restrictions, management and the Board intend to reintroduce them as public health restrictions are eased.